A Comprehensive Guide to Sustainable Fabrics

 Semi-synthetic fabrics

-The semi-synthetic fabric category can be a bit confusing, but know that just about every type of fabric in the category is some form of rayon.
+The semi-synthetic fabric category can be a bit confusing.
+The simplest way to understand these fabrics is that they are just about every type of semi-synthetic fabric is a form of rayon.

 Rayon is a broad term that covers fabrics formed with cellulose from a plant source.
-This can be any type of plant, such as bamboo, but rayon most comes from wood pulp, typically beech, pine, or eucalyptus.
-Being plant-based, this material is technically biodegradable, but undergoes such a chemically intensive process to transform into a fabric that it is considered semi-synthetic with varying degrees of biodegradeability.
+This can be any type of plant, such as bamboo, but most rayon comes from wood pulp–typically beech, pine, or eucalyptus.
+Being plant-based, this material is initially biodegradable, but the cellulose undergoes such a chemically intensive process to transform it into a fabric that it is considered semi-synthetic with varying degrees of biodegradeability.

-There are three types of rayon: Viscose, Modal, and Lyocell.
+There are four types of rayon: Viscose, Acetate, Modal, and Lyocell.

 Viscose